pyccel/pyccel/developer_docs/codegen_stage.md

 -   `NumpyArraySize` : The size of an array in a given dimension
 -   `PyccelArraySize` : The total size of an array

-Finally it is also important to mention the function `stored_in_c_pointer`, which indicates whether or not its argument is stored in a pointer in the C code.
+Finally it is also important to mention the function `is_c_pointer`, which indicates whether or not its argument is accessed via a pointer in the C code.
 If code relies on the AST nodes described above the use of this function should be limited to the printing of a few low level objects.
 However it is occasionally useful (especially when printing the wrapper), so it is important to be aware of this function.